 In early 2016, we spent six months consulting with over 50 experts, developing a list of local movement-building efforts – a list that continues to grow and be refined.
 Specifically, we sought organizations that were: Trusted messengers who organize year-round on local and national issues that have deep salience to their local constituencies, rooted in the communities they serve and organize, committed to voter engagement, experienced in deploying proven high-touch, face-to- face voter organizing techniques at scale, collaborative, and known to “play well with others” organizationally.

 During that year, we invested $188,000 in four small New Hampshire organizations who contacted 85,000 voters and definitively swung a US Senate race, electing Maggie Hassan by 1,027 votes and delivering Democrats a 48th seat in the US Senate.
 Also in 2016, we invested $360,000 into eight organizations that helped swing the North Carolina Governor’s race by 4,716 votes.
 We helped swing control of the Nevada State Senate by 1,036 votes, yielding a harvest of policy wins from climate to criminal justice.

-On November 9, 2016, we immediately started organizing for 2018.
+On November 9, 2016 we were in shock, but immediately started organizing for 2018 and 2020.
 But we quickly realized that movements need money now.
 And in addition to local groups, there is a gap in funding scrappy national networks that, despite often bare-bone budgets, are creating real resistance and advancing real change, on any number of crucial fronts, at this very crucial moment.